33 Pages Posted: 20 Aug 2018 Last revised: 23 Jan 2020

-We conjecture that some individuals are becoming increasingly overwhelmed by the myriad of new ideas and products proposed to them each year.
+We conjecture that some individuals are increasingly overwhelmed by the myriad of new ideas proposed to them each year.
 As a result, even minor obstacles to understanding an innovation causes such innovation to not be adopted.
-To test this idea, we turn to ideas proposed in scientific journal articles.
-Consistent with our conjecture, we find that how difficult to read an article is strongly negatively predicts its subsequent number of citations.
-This predictability has strengthened as journals increased the number of articles published in a given year.
-Our evidence extends to patent descriptions and patent forward citations.
+To test this conjecture, we turn to ideas proposed in scientific journal articles.
+We find that something as seemingly frivolous as how difficult to read a journal article is strongly negatively predicts an article’s subsequent number of citations.
+This negative predictability spills over to patent descriptions and patent forward citations.

 Keywords: Innovation Diffusion, Bounded Rationality